ibm-cloud-docs/assistant/dialog-voice-actions.md

 For command reference documentation, see [Phone integration commands reference](/docs/assistant?topic=assistant-commands-voice).

-## Adding phone-based custom actions to your dialog or action
+## Adding phone-based custom response types to your dialog or action
 {: #dialog-voice-actions-add}

 When calling voice-specific actions from a dialog node or a step in the Action, you need to define the action within the `generic` array.

-To enable voice-specific actions, you must add a JSON code block to the dialog node or step in the Action where you want the action to trigger.
+To enable voice-specific response type, you must add a JSON code block to the dialog node or step in the Action where you want the action to trigger.

 To add a JSON code block to a dialog node, complete the following steps: